abrasive/shairport/LIBSOXR.md

 The Raspbian image at the time of writing is the `May 2016` version, with the release date of `2016-05-10`.
 It does not include `libsoxr`, but it is available as a package via `apt-get`.

-For distributions that do not have `libsoxr` available as a package, it is easy to compile.
-Here are very brief instructions to download, compile and install.
+`libsoxr` is vary easy to compile.
+Here are very brief instructions to download, compile and install it:

 * Install `cmake`.
 This is used in the building of libsoxr:
 ```